 Brief Biography

-Eugene Fiume is Professor and past Chair of the Department of Computer Science at the University of Toronto, where he co-directs the Dynamic Graphics Project and is director of the Masters of Science in Applied Computing programme.
-He is Principal Investigator of a $6M CFI/ORF project on the construction of a digital media and systems lab.
+Eugene Fiume is Professor and Dean of the Faculty of Applied Sciences at Simon Fraser University.
+He is the former Chair of Department of Computer Science at the University of Toronto, where he continues to supervise students as Professor Emeritus.
+He is past Director of the Masters of Science in Applied Computing programme, and was Principal Investigator of a $6M CFI/ORF project on the construction of a digital media and systems lab.
+He is a Fellow of the Royal Society of Canada.

-Eugene's research interests include most aspects of realistic computer graphics, including computer animation, modelling natural phenomena, and illumination, as well as strong interests in internet based imaging, image repositories, software systems and parallel algorithms.
-He has written two books and (co-)authored over 120 papers on these topics.
-Fourteen doctoral students and 35 masters students have graduated under his supervision.
-He has won two teaching awards, as well as Innovation Awards from ITRC for research in computer graphics, Burroughs-Wellcome for biomedical research, and an NSERC Synergy Award for innovation and industrial collaboration in visual modelling.
-He was also the papers chair for SIGGRAPH 2001, past chair of the SIGGRAPH Awards Committee (2003-2008) and the ACM Paris Kanellakis Awards Committee (2011), general co-chair of Symposium for Computer Animation 2008 and Pacific Graphics International 2011.
+Eugene's research interests include most aspects of realistic computer graphics, including computer animation, modelling natural phenomena, and illumination, as well as strong interests in biomedical computing and high-performance graphics hardware.
+He has written two books and (co-)authored over 130 papers on these topics.
+Seventeen doctoral students and 60 master's students have graduated under his supervision.
+He has won several awards: two teaching awards; Innovation Awards from ITRC for research in computer graphics, and Burroughs-Wellcome for biomedical research; an NSERC Synergy Award for innovation and industrial collaboration in visual modelling; and the 2014 CHCCS Achievement Award.
+He was elected Eurographics Fellow in July 2014, and became a Fellow of the Royal Society of Canada in September 2014.
+He was papers chair for SIGGRAPH 2001, past chair of the SIGGRAPH Awards Committee (2003-2008) and the ACM Paris Kanellakis Awards Committee (2011), general co-chair of Symposium for Computer Animation 2008, Pacific Graphics International 2011, and the Eurographics Symposium on Rendering 2016.
 Whenever his editor is looking over his shoulder, he even writes an illusory book on computational reality, which he might even finish some day.

-His industrial interests include technology transfer in the Information Technology area, internet-based applications, digital media, wireless and multimedia systems, web-based services, large-scale computation, and the interaction of information technology and business.
+His industrial interests include technology transfer in the Information Technology area, internet-based media applications, digital media, multimedia systems, web-based services, large-scale computation, and the interaction of information technology and business.

 On occasion, he manages to sneak a few hours of sleep.